Nikhilvp11/ServiceNow-Mass-Mail-ReactJS/README.md

 ## ServiceNow deployment
 To deploy the application into ServiceNow you need to perform the following steps:
+1. Commit the update set: ServiceNow Mass Mail Update Set.xml to your ServiceNow instance
-1. Build the application by executing `npm run build`.
+2. Build the application by executing `npm run build`.
-2. Save JS and CSS files from Build folder as _Style Sheets_ in ServiceNow.
+3. Save JS and CSS files from Build folder as _Style Sheets_ in ServiceNow.
-3. Save HTML file from Build folder as a UI page.
+4. Save HTML file from Build folder as a UI page.
 Update references to JS/CSS correspondingly.

 You can find more details in [this article](https://medium.com/@pishchulin/react-application-in-servicenow-8bdbb1e69c0c).